DucManhPhan/DucManhPhan.github.io/_posts/2020-01-06-Command-Pattern.md

 layout: post
 title: Command pattern
 bigimg: /img/image-header/yourself.jpeg
-tags: [Behavirol pattern, design pattern]
+tags: [Behavioral Pattern, Design Pattern]
 ---

  In this article, we will learn how to use Command pattern.
 Let's get started.